The Best 20 Gauge Ammo for Home Defense, Whitetail, and Upland Game

 - Muzzle Energy: 1,864 ft-lbs

 You have quite a few options when it comes to slugs, but none better than the Federal Premium TruBall Rifled Slug.
 This is a great slug option for smoothbore barrels, and is perfect for any medium game or self-defense.
-A ¾ oz lead slug is going to make any whitetail or home invader take notice pretty quickly.
+A 3/4-oz lead slug will make any whitetail or home invader take notice pretty quickly.

-This is a great option for anyone that wants more versatility out of a smoothbore 20 Gauge barrel, and is perfect for virtually any application that calls for a slug.
+This is a great option for anyone who wants more versatility from a smoothbore 20 Gauge barrel.
+It is perfect for virtually any application that calls for a slug.

 Best 20 Gauge Turkey Load